 COLORADO SPRINGS — The Colorado Springs City Council is one step closer to requiring residents on the west side of the city to have bear-proof trash cans.

-The Council voted unanimously Tuesday to require the trash cans, which moves this ordinance forward.
+The Council voted unanimously Oct.
+8 to require the trash cans, which helped move this ordinance forward.

 If the ordinance goes through, residents in the affected areas would be required to get bear-proof containers, keep trash or perishable waste inside, and limit times when trash is put out.